 Nim* is a game similar to Nim, with one difference: there is a single ‘passing token’ which either player may take in lieu of their turn if it is still available.
 Once either player takes the passing token the game plays exactly like a normal game of Nim.
 The game ends when there are no stones left, regardless of whether or not the passing token has been taken.
 The game is played under normal play convention, ie the last player to make a move wins.

 The initial state contains the passing token in addition to piles of size 1, 3, 5, . . . , 2019.

 Can the first player force a win?
 If so, how?
 If not, how can player two force a win?

 We have a winner!
 Kim Ngan Nguyen from UEA was the first to submit the correct answer and wins £1000.
 Congratulations Kim!

 Many thanks to all the people who submitted their answers.
-If you would like to see an example of the correct solution, CLICK HERE.
 And don’t forget to come back at midday on Monday 22nd July for our final challenge!

 We have a winner!
 Zsuzsanna Baran from University of Cambridge was the first to submit the correct answer and wins £1000.
 Congratulations Zsuzsanna!
-You can find the solution here.
 Thank you to everyone who has taken part in all our challenges over the past four weeks!

 Here is our final problem.
 Please submit your answer to email@example.com and the first correct response will win £1000!
 NB Where possible, please use your university email address to submit your solution.
 Good luck!